Learn about our donorsMany of our donors choose to support the Department of Family and Community

 Tennyson (Tenny) Williams, MD

-Dr. Tenny Williams played an integral role in the evolution of the Department of Family Medicine at Ohio State.
+Dr. Tenny Williams played an integral role in the evolution of the Department of Family and Community Medicine at Ohio State.
 The idea for the new department was first presented to him by Dr. Thomas Rardin, one of the leaders in Ohio who helped establish family practice as a nationally recognized medical specialty.

 When the new department was established, Dr. Williams was appointed as the founding chair.
 The new department was able to expand the curriculum and learning experiences for students and residents interested in family medicine.
 They now have the opportunity to immerse themselves in family practice during their educational years and learn directly from family physicians with robust clinical experiences.